logandeal/JavaProjects/README.md

 # JavaProjects
-Projects made with C programming language.
+Projects made with the Java programming language.
 These are all individual projects.